murilogustineli/simplif.ai/README.md

 - [Bear classifier repo](https://github.com/murilogustineli/bear-classifier)
 - [Survey link](https://forms.gle/diCAZerPeNtg4ASk9)

+---

 ### Notes
 - We recommend not using the VPN when accessing the VM to run your models
-- Take the [survey](https://forms.gle/diCAZerPeNtg4ASk9) prior start of the course
+- Take the [survey](https://forms.gle/diCAZerPeNtg4ASk9) prior start of the course.
+Don't worry, it's completely anonymous.

+---

 ### Kaggle Competitions (alternative for the Capstone project)
 - [Classification Problem](https://www.kaggle.com/c/titanic)